Profit Impact of Market Strategy: Database and Data Collection

 Data is collected at the strategic business unit level — the level where strategy is made and executed.
 Each SBU is analyzed as an independent competitive entity with its own market definition, rivals, customers, and strategic choices.
 This granularity enables the program to observe how the same SBU's performance changes as it adjusts market share, quality position, or R&D spending over time.

-Variables are expert-curated and normalized across decades, enabling like-for-like comparisons.
+Variables are carefully selected and normalized across decades, enabling like-for-like comparisons.
 Complete variable definitions, calculation formulas, and collection protocols are maintained and stored for methodological transparency.

 The database reflects the program's General Electric origins, with greater representation from pre-2000, North American, manufacturing-intensive businesses, though it has continuously expanded across sectors and geographies.
 Data comes from anonymized, confidential client engagements, capturing internal metrics from management accounts that are not publicly disclosed.

 The original PIMS study surveyed more than 50 different core metrics.
 The most important include:

 Characteristics of the business environment (market attractiveness):